phpseclib/phpseclib.github.io/docs/diagnosis.md

 Calling `isConnected()` prior to any of these methods will return `bool(false)`.
 Premature closure of the session will also result in `isConnected()` returning `bool(false)`.

+As of phpseclib 3.0.36 `isConnected()` optionally takes a `$level` parameter that can be used to select the method used to test if the connection is still opened or not.
+The various levels are:

+- `isConnected(0)`.
+The default method.
+Calls `feof()` on the socket object, which often means that the [server has closed the connection](https://stackoverflow.com/a/1321716/569976)
+- `isConnected(1)`.
+Sends a SSH_MSG_IGNORE packet to the server.
+- `isConnected(2)`.
+Sends a SSH_MSG_CHANNEL_OPEN packet to the server and then immediately closes the channel.
+Unlike `isConnected(1)` this method actually results in the server sending a response, however, some servers may limit the number of open channels that you can have, most notably, Cisco IOS Routers, which limit you to just one channel per session.

 `isAuthenticated()` returns `bool(true)` only after you've been successfully logged in.

 ## getErrors(), getLastError()